YixuanZou/Covariate-Testing-PopPK/README.md

 In order to run the simulation, you need to follow the steps:

 1. Download the codes
-2. Put nmfe74.bat into the folder
+2. Put nmfe74.bat or nmfe74 (linux) into the folder
 3. Go to simulation.R to change the home directory and the simulation scenarios
 4. Run simulation.R